taisyo7333/s2i-python-example/README.md

-# Creating a basic S2I builder image
+# How to deploy source-to-image application

 ## Getting started